0xchase/binary-ninja-toolkit/README.md

  - New panel that show function name, xrefs, syscalls, importance level, location, and description of purpose
  - Report editing window
  - Report preview window
  - Summary of last run.
-Show all the funcitons called, with argument values,
+Show all the funcitons called, with argument values, can expand to see each argument
+ - Process monitor
+ - Zara and other signatures
+ - Searchable packet capture window

 ### CLI
  - Create a new command structure, inspired by or **identical to** the radare2 commands